Brighton Regency Synagogue

+The Brighton Regency Synagogue, also called the Devonshire Place Synagogue, is a former Orthodox Jewish congregation and synagogue, located at 38–39 Devonshire Place, Kemptown, Brighton and Hove, in East Sussex, England, in the United Kingdom.
+The congregation, established in 1824, worshiped in the Ashkenazi rite.

-Brighton Regency Synagogue is a Regency building in Devonshire Place, Brighton, that was built in 1824 as a synagogue and is now an apartment building.
-It is a Grade II listed building.
+The Regency building was completed in 1825 as a synagogue and ceased operation as a synagogue in 1874.
+The former synagogue building was listed as a Grade II listed building in 1971.

+The site now comprises an apartment building.

 History

 The synagogue was built in 1824–25.
 It was enlarged in 1836–38 to designs by David Mocatta, England's first Jewish architect.

-The building's chaste, pilastered facade, symmetry, and central doorway are typical of the Regency style.
+The building's chaste, pilastered façade, symmetry, and central doorway are typical of the Regency style.
 A faded inscription reading jews synagogue 5598 (1838) was faintly visible under the pediment in 2006.
 Inside, the original ceiling lantern, a typical Regency feature, is still in place.

 The building was replaced by the Middle Street Synagogue in 1875, and sold.
-By 2007 it had been converted into apartments, with the facade sensitively restored and an historic plaque mentioning the architect on the façade.
+By 2007 it had been converted into apartments, with the façade sensitively restored and an historic plaque mentioning the architect.